rmettler/cpp_delegates/README.md

 ## Goals

 There are a lot of articles, examples and libraries out there regarding differnt kinds of C++ delegates.
 So why yet another one?
-None of those implementations

 - **Function level interfaces**.
 TODO: should add abstraction, caller should not have to care about the callee, as long as the callees functions argument and return types match. changed during runtime.
 - **Performance**.
 (TODO) as less overhead as somehow possible, in speed and code size.
 Usable for the embedded environment. can compete with any other runtime solution. uses only two pointers and no dynamic memory allocations.